saketbhat/LearnModernDataStack/README.md

     - Keep the organization as default
     - Navigate to the compute engine section on the left side panel
         - Go to Virtual Machines section and click on VM Instances
+        - Enable the Compute Engine API when prompted
+        - On the next screen , select the create instance
+          - Choose the appropriate options( I chose the below for our project)
+          - E2-standard - 32 GB memory
+          - Ubuntu 20.04 LTS
+          - 30 GB balanced persistent disk
+          - Leave other options ad default
+        - Now create SSH keys to enable SSH access from your laptop to the this remote machine
         -